Availability Heuristic: Definition & Examples

 The customer may not actively think about this problem, but the advertiser brings it to their attention.
 For instance, toothpaste adverts highlight the problem of sensitive teeth; a problem for many, but not necessarily something that keeps us up at night.

 By consistently making the consumer aware of the problem, they are more likely to remember to buy a tube next time they are in store.
+This is the availability heuristic in action.
+As advertisers bring this to the forefront on the consumer, it increases the value they place on toothpaste.

 Advertisers may use language such as ‘if your house burns down’, or ‘if disaster strikes’.
 In turn, this puts an image of our house burning down with all our possessions and we have nothing left.
 We would really like to avoid that happening.